useflashpunk/useflashpunk.github.io/_posts/2001-01-03-handling-collision.md

 }
 {% endhighlight %}

-Here, I assign a [type][3] to the bullet Entity, and give it the value "bullet".
+Here, I assign a [type][entity-type] to the bullet Entity, and give it the value "bullet".
 What this does is categorizes the object under the "bullet" type in FlashPunk, because when you want to check for collision against another Entity, you have to provide a type to check against.

 > Entity types must be a string value, and do not have to share a name
 > with their corresponding object.
 You could have multiple different